Rental Property Investing: Your Paycheck For Life

 If you do it right, owning rental property is like writing your own paycheck in retirement.
 After all, passive income is one of the surest paths to financial independence.

-Rising home values are pricing a lot of people, especially millennials burdened with student debt, out of the housing market.
-More than 8 million net new households were added over the past decade in the U.S., and renters accounted for all of them.
-More than half of the homes in the U.S. are selling above list price, up from one in four a year ago.
+Despite the housing slump this year, home values are high enough to price a lot of people, especially younger generations burdened with student debt, out of the housing market.
+More than eight million net new households were added over the past decade in the U.S., and renters accounted for all of them.

-These trends are in turn jacking up rents around the country.
+Combined with elevated inflation, these trends are jacking up rents around the country.
 Welcome to the rise of “renter nation.”

 I’ll show you how to turn renter nation into a steady stream of retirement income, by getting tenants to send you a check every month.
 As a landlord, your tenants are paying off the equity, while you enjoy home price appreciation and a bevy of tax breaks.